adxcreative/RICE/README.md

 ```bash
 pip install img2dataset
 ```
-***img2dataset*** can easily turn large sets of image urls to an image dataset. :fire: It can download, resize and package 100M urls in 20h on one machine:fire:.
-For example, [LAION-5B](https://laion.ai/blog/laion-5b/) contains 5B image/text pairs that can be downloaded by ***img2dataset*** in 7 days using 10 nodes.
+***img2dataset*** can easily turn large sets of image urls to an image dataset. :fire:It can download, resize and package 100M urls in 20h on one machine. :fire:For example, [LAION-5B](https://laion.ai/blog/laion-5b/) contains 5B image/text pairs that can be downloaded by ***img2dataset*** in 7 days using 10 nodes.
 For better performance, it's highly recommended to set up a fast dns resolver, see [this section](https://github.com/rom1504/img2dataset#setting-up-a-high-performance-dns-resolver).
 You can refer to [img2dataset](https://github.com/rom1504/img2dataset) for more details.

 ### Download the full dataset